have transitioned from community college to our BSN program via our Dual-Admission Partnerships since 2015.

 Streamline the time it takes to earn your degrees.

-Work on earning your Bachelor of Science in Nursing (BSN) at UMSON while completing your Associate Degree in Nursing (ADN) at one of our partner community colleges.
+Work on earning your Bachelor of Science in Nursing (RN-to-BSN) at UMSON while completing your Associate Degree in Nursing (ADN) at one of our partner community colleges.

 - Shorten your path to earning your BSN.

 - Immerse yourself in engaging, challenging upper-level BSN coursework early in your studies, so you’re prepared to succeed in the BSN program.